 Governing Board members shall disclose a disqualifying interest at the meeting during which consideration of the decision takes place.
 This disclosure shall be made part of the Board's official record.
 The Board member shall refrain from participating in the decision in any way (i.e., the Board member with the disqualifying interest shall refrain from discussing or attempting to exert influence over the decision, shall not vote on the matter and shall leave the room during Board discussion and when the final vote is taken).

-Approved at the April 2 , 2011 PCS Board Meeting

-A lee

-Andrew Townsend, Board President

-Carol A Soote

-Carol Foote, Board Secretary
+, 2011 PCS Board Meeting Approved at the 2 Andrew Townsend, Board President Joote Carol Foote, Board Secretary PACIFIC COLLEGIATE SCHOOL CONFLICT OF INTEREST POLICY PAGE 3 of 5

 Designated Positions